Facebook, Twitter, and Instagram are often seen as social media royalty, but Pinterest is the real winner for eCommerce businesses.

 - Step 3: Make sure people can find your buyable pins.
 There’s plenty you can do to make this a reality, and this article has some of the best tips on how to make your buyable pins visible.

-Adding buyable pins to your online store can be a huge boost your business.
+Adding buyable pins to your online store can be a huge boost to your business.
 While Twitter, YouTube, Facebook, and Instagram all have more monthly users, none of them can match Pinterest for its purchase popularity among users.

 As marketing guru Neil Patel explains in this infographic: